FFMS/ffms2/doc/ffms2-avisynth.md

  - **default**: probe for the best source module, i.e. choose automatically.
  - **lavf**: use libavformat.
- - **matroska**: use Haali's Matroska parser.
-Obviously only works for Matroska and WebM files.

 You should only use this parameter if you know exactly what you're doing and exactly why you want to force another demuxer.